SAP Joule: From Launch to 2,400 Skills — How SAP's AI Copilot Evolved

 How many skills does SAP Joule have?

 As of Q4 2025, Joule includes 2,400+ prebuilt skills across 13+ SAP applications (SAP News Center, 2026).
-This is up from roughly 1,300 skills in mid-2024.
-Each skill represents a specific business action — from generating reports to creating purchase orders to drafting customer follow-up emails.
+Up from roughly 1,300 in mid-2024.
+Each skill is a specific business action: generating reports, creating purchase orders, drafting customer follow-up emails.

 What are Joule Agents and how many are available?

-Joule Agents are autonomous AI agents that handle multi-step business workflows without requiring a human prompt at each stage.
-Over 40 agents are currently available across finance (Cash Management Agent), HR (Performance Preparation Agent), service (Utilities Self-Service Agent), and sales.
-They’re included as part of SAP Business AI.
+Autonomous AI agents that handle multi-step business workflows without needing a human prompt at each stage.
+Over 40 agents are available across finance (Cash Management Agent), HR (Performance Preparation Agent), service (Utilities Self-Service Agent), and sales.
+They come as part of SAP Business AI.

 Is SAP Joule free to use?

-Joule is included in SAP cloud application subscriptions with a free usage tier.
-Beyond the included threshold, overages require purchasing SAP AI Units, billed based on annual message consumption.
-The 350+ embedded AI features come as part of cloud subscriptions.
+Included in SAP cloud application subscriptions with a free usage tier.
+Beyond the included threshold, overages require purchasing SAP AI Units based on annual message consumption.
+The 350+ embedded AI features come with cloud subscriptions.

 What’s the difference between Joule and Joule Studio?

-Joule is SAP’s AI copilot with 2,400+ prebuilt skills for existing business processes.
-Joule Studio, which reached general availability in Q1 2026, is a low-code agent builder that lets organisations create custom agents tailored to their specific workflows — without needing ABAP or custom development.
+Joule is the AI copilot with 2,400+ prebuilt skills for existing processes.
+Joule Studio (GA Q1 2026) is a low-code agent builder for creating custom agents tailored to your specific workflows.
+No ABAP or custom development needed.

 What ROI can companies expect from Joule?

-Results vary by use case.
-Documented outcomes include 3x faster development with SAP Build (GigaOm, 2025), 70% reduction in manual cash management effort, 50% faster sales data retrieval, and 90% reduction in customer contact costs.
+Varies by use case.
+Documented results: 3x faster development with SAP Build (GigaOm, 2025), 70% reduction in manual cash management effort, 50% faster sales data retrieval, 90% reduction in customer contact costs.
 SAP-specific gen AI ROI averages 6.8%, projected to reach 12.2% (IBM IBV, 2024).

 Solutions for Sales